 What is Hyper-threading?

-As opposed to a Hyper-threading processor, in a dual-core processor every resource is doubled.
-Basically it is two processors built in one “box”.
+As opposed to a Hyper-threading processor, in a multi-core processor every resource is multiplied.
+Basically it is more processors built in one “box”.
 A dual-core processor appears as two processors in the operating system.
 A computer with two single processors and a computer with a dual-core processor will perform equally, provided other features of the processors are the same – most notably the amount of processor cache and the memory interface speed.
 Some computers, like the Mac Pro, have two dual-core processors built in, therefore the operating system sees a total of four processors.

 - Generation of Sections and Elevations,

 - Drawing updates,

 - Background conversion of opened 3D based windows,

 - Placing PDF files as drawing (visual feedback when positioning the drawing),